Content

 Having said that, there are plenty of legit, science-backed hair growth treatments worth trying.

 The best part?
-The oral version of this hair loss treatment is approved by the FDA (U.S. Food and Drug Administration), and both the tablet and topical form are backed by plenty of research.
+The oral version of this hair loss treatment is approved by the FDA (U.S. Food and Drug Administration), and both the tablet and topical forms are backed by plenty of research.

 A study found that over 99 percent of men who took finasteride for ten years didn’t experience worsened hair loss, and 91.5 percent noticed regrowth.
 Impressive, right?